Start9Labs/documentation/source/user-manuals/embassyos/general/secure-lan/desktop.rst

   Select the "Secure LAN Setup" menu item

 8. Select the "SSL Certificate" sub menu.
-This will prompt a download.
+This will prompt a download to save the certificate file to your machine.

 .. figure:: /_static/images/secure_lan_setup_page.png
   :width: 90%